daattali/daattali.github.io/test.md

 sudo apt-get install r-base
 ```

 At this point, you should have an installation of the latest R version on your droplet.
-You can test this by running `R`
+You can test this by running R.

 ```
 R